jmetzz/ml-fundamentals/README.md

 a few of the fundamental machine learning algorithms, and hopefully be able to grasp the basics to help us understand the more advanced techniques and algorithms later on.
 Let's start with non-supervised and supervised learning, such as:

-  - K-means and Hierarchical clustering;
+  - K-means
   - K-nearest neighbour (KNN);
+  - Naive Bayes;
+  - Logistic Regression;
+  - CART (Gini index and entropy based);
+  - Perceptron and Feedforward Multi-layer Perceptron (MLP); and
   - Confusion matrix and basic evaluation metrics
-  - CART (Gini index and entropy based);
-  - Nayve-bayes; and
-  - Perceptron and Feedforward Multi-layer Perceptron (MLP).

 ## Data